klamping/wdio-chained-issue/README.md

 1. `npm install`
 2. `npx wdio`

 The first test will pass while the second will not.
-Both child elements exist on the page, but in the second test, the parent element does not.
+Both child elements exist on the page (if called without the parent), but in the second test, the parent element does not.